 The second position is a standing one, with the cat’s back arched.
 Its hairs will stand on end, and the front paw will be slightly raised from the ground, ready to swipe.
 Again, the ears will be lowered, and the cat will show its teeth as a warning.

 Cats have an impressive arsenal of sounds in their repertoire.
-The most common is the meow.
-Interestingly, this sound is used exclusively to communicate with humans, not other cats.
+The most common is meowing.
+Interestingly, this sound is used to communicate with humans, not other cats.
 Meowing indicates that a cat wants something, like food, attention, or access to the outdoors.
 But cats also meow to greet humans or ask them not to leave home again, for example.

 Another common cat vocalization is the purr.
 This familiar throaty rumble is a sign that a cat is happy and content.
 Cats most often purr when being stroked or are about to receive a tasty treat.

-Although purring can also sometimes signify that a cat is unwell.
-It’s tough to tell the difference between the two.
-However, a purr because of illness is usually accompanied by behavioral signs, like a lack of appetite and lethargy, which makes it easier to spot.
+Although purring can also sometimes signify that a cat is unwell, it’s tough to tell the difference between the two types of purrs.
+However, a purr because of illness is usually accompanied by behavioral signs, like a lack of appetite and lethargy, making it easier to spot.

 Chirps and trills are sweet sounds that are more commonly used in cat to cat communication.
 Mother cats trill at their kittens to encourage them to follow her or behave.
 These noises also highlight when a cat is happy or excited about something.

 Some cats chatter when they look out of the window.
 This is a sign of predatory excitement after a cat spots a bird or other prey animal.
-It also indicates a level of stress that your cat cannot get outside to hunt the animals down.
+It also indicates a stress level that your cat cannot get outside to hunt the animals down.

 Finally, hissing and yowling are both signs of distress.
 A cat making these sounds feels threatened or uncomfortable and makes these sounds to encourage unwanted parties to back off.